babsey/nest-desktop-legacy/README.md

 ## FAQ

+#### Why is the app not working?
+First, be assure that you installed all required npm packages (`npm install`).

+If still not working, the database may be deprecated.
+In this case, delete the config file or just empty `db_name` in config file (stored as `nest-desktop.json` in configstore), then restart the app.
+It will generate new config file and new database.
+(I am working on a better solution.)

-#### Where are the data about simulation stored?
+#### Where are the data of simulation stored?
 Saved data about simulation are stored as NeDB database in ./data/*.db

+#### Where are the protocols of simulation stored?
+Protocols about simulation are stored as NeDB database in ./data/protocols/*.db

+#### Where are the thumbnails of simulation stored?
+Thumbnails are stored in ./data/images/

+#### Why is the protocol not working?
+Just remove db files in ./data/protocols/

+#### How can I update the thumbnails?
+Just click the button 'capture screen'
+For the hard case, remove image files in ./data/images/ and then resimulate.

 #### How can I reload the window?
 Keybinding to reload the app is 'CTRL + R' (Linux) or 'CMD + R' (Mac OSX)

 #### How can I close the window?
-Keybinding to close the window is 'CTRL + W' (Linux) or 'CMD + W' (Mac OSX) In Linux the app will be closed when the window is closed.
+Keybinding to close the window is 'CTRL + W' (Linux) or 'CMD + W' (Mac OSX).
+In Linux the app will be closed when the window is closed.

 #### How can I close the app (only for Mac OSX)?
 Keybinding to close the window is 'CMD + Q'

-#### How can I update the thumbnails?
-Just remove image files in ./data/images/ and then resimulate.

 #### License [MIT](LICENSE)